SmarDex-Ecosystem/usdn-contracts/script/README.md

 ### Production mode:

-For a mainnet deployment, you hace to use the shell script.
+For a mainnet deployment, you have to use the shell script.
 It will prompt you to enter the required environment variables :
 - the rpc url
 - the initial long amount
 - the get wstETH flag